hashcat/hashcat/.github/ISSUE_TEMPLATE/new-hash-mode.md

 ---
-name: Add new hash-mode (-m)
+name: Feature Request: Add new algorithm
-about: Add support for new algorithm
+about: Add support for new hash-mode (-m)
 title: ''
 labels: new algorithm
 assignees: ''